vishal-muralidharan/BitHab/README.md

 - Browse theme cards to see how each preset looks before you choose.
 - Apply a theme or toggle dark mode to update the whole app instantly.
 - Your selections are saved in local storage, so the app remembers your look.

+### 📋 Lists (`pages/lists.html`)
+- Create lists in four formats: checklist, todo, numbered, or bulleted styles.
+- Add items and sub-items inline; press Enter to save instantly.
+- Switch list types with the icon dropdown or delete with cross buttons.

 ---